 - Douyin: it’s China’s biggest short video app with 600 million active users.
 It is an incredible medium for music and influencers making it a perfect promoting ground for musical instrument producers.
 Whether you publish official material or collaborate with influencers, Douyin is a place you don’t want to ignore.

 Don’t forget to create an official account:

 An official account on Chinese social media is incredibly important.

 - Improved Brand Recognition: When people see your business being active on Chinese social media, it sends a message that you are serious about doing business in China and that you are committed to meeting the needs of Chinese consumers.
 This can help improve brand recognition and trust among potential customers.

-- Greater Engagement with Customers: Chinese social media platforms are interactive, and official account offer brands access to business and marketing tools that are not available to users account.
+- Greater Engagement with Customers: Chinese social media platforms are interactive, and official accounts offer brands access to business and marketing tools that are not available to users’ accounts.

-- Protection: with an official account you protect your brands against copycat that could use your name to spread missinformation.
-With an official account, consumers know where to find legit brand information and won’t be confused between serverals users account all claiming to be you.
+- Protection: with an official account you protect your brands against copycat that could use your name to spread misinformation.
+With an official account, consumers know where to find legit brand information and won’t be confused between several users’ accounts all claiming to be you.

-Want to start selling on China Musical instrument market?
+Want to start selling in the China Musical instrument market?